Skip to main content

 Awards and Trophies

-A Rosette will be awarded to the 1 st place in each class
+A rosette will be awarded to 1st place in each class.

-A Certificate will be awarded for the 2nd and 3rd place in each class
+A Certificate will be awarded to 2nd and 3rd places in each class.

-The Honey Trophy will go to the overall best entry in classes 1 to 7
+The Honey Trophy will be awarded to the overall best entry in Classes 1 to 7.

-The Cookery Trophy will go the best entry in classes 9 to 11
+The Cookery Trophy will be awarded to the best entry in Classes 9 to 1 1 .

-The Jubilee Cup will be awarded to the best entry in classes 12 & 13
+The Jubilee Cup will be awarded to the best entry in Classes 12 and 13.

-The Members Cup Trophy will go to the overall best entry for all classes - decided on points.
+The Members Cup will be awarded to the best overall entry for all classes..decided on points.
+A bottle of wine will be awarded to the best entry in Class 8

-A Bottle of Wine will be awarded to the best in class 15
+A bottle of wine will be awarded to the best entry in Class 15

 Schedule of Classes